Continually Updated Clinical Reference

 Exercise prescription depends on the results of exercise testing, which often includes cardiopulmonary exercise (CPX) testing.

-Modifications of exercise
+Modifications of Exercise

 Patients with limitations due to chronic obstructive pulmonary disease (COPD), peripheral vascular disease (PVD), stroke, and orthopedic conditions still can be trained in the exercises through special techniques and adaptive equipment (eg, use of arm-crank ergometer).